-Initial configuration Connecting over the serial interface is very suitable if you carry out an initial configuration on your router before you have entered an IP address and netmask.
+Initial configuration Connecting over the serial interface is very suitable if you carry out an initial configuration on your router and a LAN connection using the preconfigured IP address (192.168.0.254/255.255.255.0) is not possible.
 To connect your router to your PC over the serial interface, proceed as explained in chapter 3.3, page 41.